xvhjs2/KirkedGrabber/README.md

 NOTE TO GITHUB.
-THIS IS FOR EDUCATIONAL PURPOSES ONLY. don't take ts down pls
+THIS IS FOR EDUCATIONAL PURPOSES ONLY. don't take ts down pls note about cookies: there is a way to decrypt them for version 144+ but i don't think i can do it

 use python versions 3.10 or 3.11 or this might not work properly